 -

-Actions: Click the Manage menu dropdown for:
+Actions: Click the

 - Patch management: View and install patches.

-- Software inventory: View and uninstall software.
+- Software inventory: View and uninstall softwares.

 - Software installation: Search for and install software via Chocolatey, Homebrew, and your private repository.
 Learn more